For homeowners, the prospect of being burgled is a major concern. As a result, home security systems are a top priority.

 There are steps to take if you are concerned that your vehicle could be taken in a burglary.
-Hiding your keys out of sight is a proactive form of protection.
+Hiding your keys out of sight is a proactive form of protection, or even hiring a locksmith, such as Locksmith Barnsley, to improve your locks.
 However, there are vehicles that possibly easier to steal than a lot of new cars.
 One of these is a motorbike.

 Insurance experts, Carole Nash has some recommendations to protect yourself form motorbike theft, including investing in a good quality lock – ideally both a disc and grip lock – to secure the throttle and brake controls.
 As well as adding a lock, add a chain lock to your back wheel.
 This will secure your motorbike.

 An alarm is also a good idea.
 Cars and vans usually come with alarm systems in-built, but for motorbikes, an alarm must be fitted in place.